An adaptive scalable fully implicit algorithm based on stabilized finite element for reduced visco-resistive MHD: Dynamic adaptive mesh refinement

 The estimated error for each element is then defined as a weighted sum of the Zienkiewicz-Zhu estimated errors of certain components.
 Following~\cite{philip2008implicit}, we choose one component from the fluid variables, $\omega$, and one component from the field-related variable, $J$.
 It is common in simulations that both variables contain more interesting structures than other variables.
 The total error is then defined as a simple sum of two components of the solutions, such as,

 where $\alpha\in(0, 0.1)$ is taken.
-Here, $\alpha$ is chosen as a small value because the current value can be significantly larger than the vorticity in our simulations.
+Here, $\alpha$ is chosen as a small value because the current magnitude can be significantly larger than the vorticities in our simulations.
 Note that our MFEM implementation can readily leverage to future error estimators, when they become available in the package.